Emile Mosseri

-Emile Mosseri (born August 11, 1985) is an American composer, pianist, singer and producer based in Los Angeles.
-He has scored films including The Last Black Man in San Francisco (2019), Minari (2020), and Kajillionaire (2020), and composed for television shows like HBO's Random Acts of Flyness, and season 2 of Amazon's Homecoming.
-He received an Academy Award nomination for Best Original Score for Minari.
-Mosseri is a member of the indie-rock band The Dig, as well as a recording artist and touring musician.
+Emile Mosseri is an American composer, pianist, singer and producer based in Los Angeles.

 Early life and education

 Mosseri was born in New York City to an Egyptian-Israeli Jewish father, a psychotherapist, and an Irish Catholic mother, an architect.
-He was raised in Chappaqua, New York and is the younger brother of Adam Mosseri.
+He was raised in the suburb of Chappaqua, New York and is the younger brother of Adam Mosseri.

 He studied film scoring at Berklee College of Music.

+Career

+Mosseri has scored films including The Last Black Man in San Francisco (2019), Minari (2020), and Kajillionaire (2020), and composed for television shows like HBO's Random Acts of Flyness, and season 2 of Amazon's Homecoming.
+He received an Academy Award nomination for Best Original Score for Minari.
+Mosseri is a member of the indie-rock band The Dig, as well as a recording artist and touring musician.